ByteSizedMarius/gh-desktop-pin-repositories/README.md

 ---

 \* Previously pins/recents never showed as selected.
-When you selected a pin, the repository in the list would show as selected.
+When you selected a pin, the repository item lower down in the list would show as selected.
 This would cause the listview to scroll down to the selected repository next time you opened the repo-pane.
 Instead, now the pinned repositories will show as selected.